Tuition Tax Benefits

 Step 1: Log into your Self Service account

-they will be mailed to your home address on file with Delta College.
+- If you withhold consent of electronic delivery, a paper 1098-T will be mailed to your home address on file with Delta College.

 Federal American Opportunity tax credit